kimdre/ansible.hcloud-backup/README.md

 ### backup_type

 Type of backup to create.

-Can be `snapshot` or `backup`.
+#### Possible formats:

-- `snapshot` is generally cheaper with smaller servers and disk usage and there is no limit on the number of snapshots that can be created
+- `snapshot` is generally cheaper with smaller servers and disk usage and there is no limit on the number of snapshots that can be created.
-- `backup` needs to be enabled first for the server and only 7 backups can be created per server
+- `backup` needs to be enabled first for the server and only 7 backups can be created per server before they get rotated.

 #### Default value